SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-03/2021-09-30-junior-deduction.md

 *****

-<br/><i>When TRENTE GAGARIN & LENARD McCOY arrive at the WEASLIE HOUSE, the sky is just beginning to darken.</i>
+<br/><i>When TRENTE GAGARIN & LENARD TRELAINE arrive at the WEASLIE HOUSE, the sky is just beginning to darken.</i>

 <i>The weather has been amenable for their entire trip; temperate.
 TRENTE had a distaste for the intensity of Earth's weather patterns, especially the harsh sunlight that made travel by daylight an inconvenient, even dangerous, proposition.
 But today the clouds have been helpful.
 Just the tips of their hair tickle the crisp, cool air.</i>